cuba-platform/sample-login-restrictions/README.md

 # Login Restrictions

-This project highlights how developers can customize and manipulate with user login procedure in [CUBA](https://www.cuba-platform.com/).
+This project highlights how developers can customize and manipulate with user login procedure in a CUBA application.

 ## Objective